westfood/westfood.github.io/mdbook/src/průmysl.md

 - pazourky
 - spekularit (železná slída, šupinatý hematit Fe2O3) -> okrové barvivo pro malbu, barvení pokožky, rituály
 	- možnosti nálezu [Páskovaná železná ruda](https://en.wikipedia.org/wiki/Banded_iron_formation)
+- chalcedon na výrobu zdobných předmětů - gem

+Intenzita
+- "Flint mines in Krzemionki [8], where a unique arche- ological museum and reserve is created, is a perfect example of the Late Stone Age mining.
+Deposits of stripped flints near Krzemionki village (Świętokrzyskie Voivodeship in Western Poland) were exploited for two thousand years beginning from 4000 BC.
+According to archeological data, the number of pit shafts mines was around 3500.
+They were located in terms of a parabola-shaped slope mine with 5 km longwise and from 200 to 20 m widthwise (total area equal to approximately 785000 square meters).
+Total amount of mining works was about 500000 cubic meters.
+The number of miner at each of the mine was 5-10 people." v STONE AGE AND THE WORLD OF PRIMITIVE MINING
+	- Stripped grey flint layers were deposited on two levels, about 3,5m and 8m from the ground.
+Pit shafts reached up to 9 m in depth.
+The upper layer was exploitated as a widely spread "petal scheme", the lower layer was worked as a "wide stope" forming low (0,8-1m in heightwise) and spacious stables.
+They were shored up with rock solid blocks and stowing.
+Rock ruining was made with stone or bone chisels by hitting them with a stone hummer.
+Exca- vated flint and rock was transported in baskets, inside of the pit shift it was pulled up in conical basket.
+More effective technology of the lower layer working and exploitation is an evidence of significant development of experience and empirical knowledge which were shared by miners from generation to generation.
+Flint annual digging provided producing up to 40000 tools with the area of their dis- tribution reaching 600 km from Krzemionki.
+Těžba a víra
+- "..
+Not only connected to the working stability increase but also to special sacred beliefs of archaic miners.
+"Eco culture" of mineral resources mining tabooed "hurting" the earth surface, requiring its "healing" by filling the caverns made.
+It was believed that in such a way riches of the earth will be "renewed" enabling miners to find new reach deposits.
+This approach (Mather-Earth worship) was later expanded to metal ore mining.
+It is worth attention that the tradition happened to exist for a few thousand years and was held by the miners all over the territory of Eurasia in all mining centers" v STONE AGE AND THE WORLD OF PRIMITIVE MINING

 ### Poznámky